harry5z/Sanguosha/README.md

 Creation: draw two cards from deck.

 Fire Attack: Use it against another player or self.
 Target shows a card on hand, and if attacker can discard a card on hand with the same suit, then target takes 1 damage of element "Fire"

+1/10/2014:
+Fixed ExecutorService bug: can now add any number of players